stemn/stemn-frontend/websiteNew/README.md

   The last command will boot up HTTP server on `3000` port and serve `build/client` directory in a default browser

-### How do I deploy this?
+### Deploy

-`npm run build`.
-This will prepare and build the project for production use.
+Make sure the **stemn-website-live** repo is cloned and in `../../stemn-website-live` `npm run build`.
+This will build the minified dist for production use.
 `npm run deploy`.
-This will copy the dist to the stemn-website-live repo where it will then be pushed and pulled on the server
+This will copy the dist to the stemn-website-live repo where it will then be pushed and pulled on the server. (see `./scripts/deploy.js`)